angular/angular/aio/content/guide/router-tutorial-toh.md

 Next, implement the `canActivateChild()` method which takes the same arguments as the `canActivate()` method: an `ActivatedRouteSnapshot` and `RouterStateSnapshot`.
 The `canActivateChild()` method can return an `Observable<boolean|UrlTree>` or `Promise<boolean|UrlTree>` for async checks and a `boolean` or `UrlTree` for sync checks.
-This one returns either `true` to allow the user to access the admin feature module or `UrlTree` to redirect the user to the login page instead:
+This one returns either `true` to let the user access the admin feature module or `UrlTree` to redirect the user to the login page instead:

 <code-example path="router/src/app/auth/auth.guard.3.ts" header="src/app/auth/auth.guard.ts (excerpt)" region="can-activate-child"></code-example>